3sannasia/Smart-Vacation-Planner/Documents/TeamProposal.md

 **Data Storage**

 Our possible paths will be stored in a graph where nodes represent airports, and edges represent flight time.
 We will use that to calculate five closest paths between two airports.
 This graph will be represented as a map where the key is a string and the value is a vector of pairs (string, int).
 The key will be an airport and the vector of pairs will include a list of airports (first argument) that a plane from the key airport can fly to and their respective flight times(second argument).
+The space complexity of this map will be O(n), as it is dependent on the number of key-value pairs in the dataset.

 ##